 The OECD is committed to helping applicants through the grant application and project delivery process.
-Two levels of support will be available:
+Two levels of support are available:

-- 1. A comprehensive Guidance Pack available from late February 2025 on the OECD's website this provides an overview of the process for planning, applying for a grant and delivering an infrastructure project, together with useful templates. - Guidance Services will be available by referral to applicants with limited infrastructure experience and resourcing.
+- 1. A comprehensive Guidance Pack -provides an overview of the process for planning, applying for a grant and delivering an infrastructure project, together with useful templates. - 2.
+Guidance Services are available by referral to applicants with limited infrastructure experience and resourcing.
 Provided by the OECD's Sector Supports Partner, Guidance Services will include coaching and advice for applicants to navigate each stage of the process.
 The services will be optional and provided free of charge to those eligible for referral.